Audiologist

 Best Rated

-Asked by SUPERJ over 10 years ago
+Asked by Pam about 11 years ago

 What software do you currently use to run your business and what do you like/dislike about it?

-Asked by cindy about 10 years ago
+Asked by cindy over 10 years ago

 I am not sure of your question, but I will answer in a few different ways.
 I am currently part of an ENT practice and utilize its software for my patient database.
 I personally do not like it, thus will not recommend it on here.
 As for other software, audiologists utiliize a program called NOAH for hearing aid programming.
 This is a database gateway that is pretty universal...we don't really know of any other.
 Each manufacturer has its own programming software as well.
 Some are more user friendly than others.
 I own a computer based audiology system by a brand called Interacoustics.
 It's not that user friendly, but once you get the hang of it, it's great to run.
 For my balance testing, I utilize Micromedical software.
 It's simple and easy to run.